godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

 Where these two lines intersect is the origin: ``x: 0, y: 0``.

 A root node will have its origin at this position once added.
-Switching to the `move` or `scale` modes after selecting a node will display the gizmos at the node's offset position.
+Switching to the :ui:`move` or :ui:`scale` modes after selecting a node will display the gizmos at the node's offset position.
 The gizmos will point to the positive directions of the x and y axes.
 In the move mode, you can drag the green line to move only in the ``y`` axis.